edsol-adm/mindmaster-app/software-design/prototype-alpha/v2/README.md

 Prototype Alpha v2 introduced **executable functionality**, while remaining deliberately constrained in scope.

 ### 1. Functional offline HTML prototype
-- Browser-based HTML5 activities
+- Browser-based HTML5 activities packaged as a **single-file, offline prototype**
-- Designed to run fully offline
+- Designed to run fully without internet connectivity
 - No backend services or server components
 - No user accounts or authentication

+**Reference artefact:**
+The file `mindmaster_prototype_v2.html` is included in this directory to illustrate the functional scope of Prototype Alpha v2.
+It is provided as a **reference artefact only**, is **not maintained**, and has been **superseded by Prototype Alpha v3**.

 ### 2. Core navigation structure
-- Menu screen
+- Menu screen with levels, units, and locked lessons
 - Level and unit selection
-- Entry point into a playable lesson
+- Entry point into one playable lesson (Level 2 → Unit 4 → Lesson 1)

 Navigation was intentionally simple to test baseline comprehension.

 ### 3. Limited content scope
-- Structural representation of multiple units and levels
+- Structural representation of multiple levels and units
 - One complete, playable lesson
-- Early implementation of the Explore → Practice → Reflect flow
+- Early implementation of the Explore → Practice → Reflect learning flow

 ### 4. Basic interaction and feedback logic
-- Core interaction types (click, drag, match, select)
+- Core interaction types (tap, select, sort, drag-and-drop)
 - Immediate correctness feedback
-- Simple practice scoring logic
+- Simple practice and completion logic

 ### 5. Local state simulation
-- Browser local storage used to simulate session state
+- Browser local storage used to simulate session completion
-- No cloud sync or data persistence across devices
+- No cloud sync or persistence across devices
 - No analytics or reporting pipeline

 ---